DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FAQ.md

 ### Refresh module
 After each deployment, refresh module via **EDI parameters**. <br>
+If you receive:
-If you receive an XSD validation error 'The 'minOccurs' attribute cannot be present.': use 'Reset structure' on your XML templates to fix XSD validation error.
+- XSD validation error 'The 'minOccurs' attribute cannot be present.': use 'Reset structure' on your XML templates to fix XSD validation error.
+- SQL errors: Run a db sync

 ### Module FAQ
 The module specific FAQ can be found below. <br>